 What will I get from fraternity or sorority membership that I would not get out of any other college organization?

 Coming to college is one of the major life changes that you will go through.
-Joining a fraternity or sorority chapter will help make the transition easier.
+Joining a fraternity or sorority chapter can help make the transition easier.
 Developing life long friendships with the members in the chapters helps make the campus seem smaller.
 For many members, these chapters become a home away from home.
 In addition to the brotherhood/sisterhood, every chapter is dedicated to enhancing leadership, scholarship, and philanthropy/community service.

 How will joining fraternity or sorority benefit me after college?

 The lifelong friendships you will make by being a member of a fraternity or sorority chapter will last into post-college years.
 Fraternity and sorority members have national networks for their member to use for careers and job re-locations.
 Membership in a chapter can be a life long experience that is an investment in your future.
 Wherever you end up after college, chances are you will be able to find an alumni chapter or members from your fraternity or sorority in the area.